-Screening plays a vital role in case finding, early detection, early diagnosis and prevention of transmission.
+Screening plays a vital role in case finding, early detection, early diagnosis, and prevention of transmission.
 A PCR test takes only 6 hours from start to finish however, as the demands grow ─ testing kits unavailability and laboratory workforce shortage caused backlogs.
-Delays on test results may reach up to 7 days means delays on case identification.
+Delays on test results may reach up to 7 days means delays in case identification.

 Case Management Approached on Transitional Care for COVID-19 Cases

 The Case Management Approached in the care of COVID-19 patients is a multidisciplinary system designed to attain the following goals:

 - Lessen hospitalization length of stay, thus improving bed utilization and higher turn-over rates

 - Faster and safe delivery of care from admission to discharge through proper utilization of medical resources